Info

 Journalism

-Founding editor and creative director, Skate Bylines (2024 – )
+Founding editor and creative director, Skate Bylines (2024 – present)

 Editorial and content manager, Slam City Skates (2021 – 2022; contributing writer, 2019 – 2021)